Mbed-TLS/mbedtls/docs/proposed/config-split.md

 ## Requirements on tf_psa_crypto_config.h
 * it configures the PSA APIs, their implementations, the implementation of the builtin drivers and the platform abstraction layer.
-* it does not contain the legacy cryptography configuration options that are superseded by the PSA cryptography configuration scheme (PSA_WANT_ and MBEDTLS_PSA_ACCEL_ macros), for example MBEDTLS_CCM_C or MBEDTLS_CHACHAPOLY_ALT.
-* apart from the legacy cryptography configuration options mentioned in the previous point and the cryptography configuration options that are planned to be removed for 4.0, tf_psa_crypto_config.h inherites from all the cryptography configuration options of mbedtls_config.h.
+* tf_psa_crypto_config.h inherites from all the cryptography configuration options of mbedtls_config.h.
 * apart from the PSA cryptography API configuration options that are prefixed by PSA_WANT_, the tf_psa_crypto_config.h configuration options are prefixed by TF_PSA_CRYPTO_.